 Simple tooth extraction is possible when ample tooth is still extruding from the gum line.
 However, cutting into the gums and surgically removing the roots and tooth remains is necessary if little or no tooth still protrudes.

 Anesthesia is administered, and patients are carefully monitored.
-We offer several types of general anesthesia in addition to sedation dentistry services to alleviate those with pre-surgery anxieties.
-Our goal is to help you be as comfortable as possible throughout your visit to Lovett Dental in Texas.
+Lovett Dental Jersey Village offers several types of general anesthesia in addition to sedation dentistry services to alleviate those with pre-surgery anxieties.
+Our goal is to help you be as comfortable as possible throughout your visit with us.

 Teeth Restoration Options After Tooth Extraction

 Certainly, restoring your smile to a natural appearance is possible after the removal site has fully healed.
 An endodontist or qualified dental specialist can create realistic-looking bridges, dentures, or partials to replace one or more missing teeth.
 Another option that is becoming more feasible and affordable is getting dental implants to replace extracted teeth.
 Because they are highly resilient and natural-looking, implants are a premier choice after teeth extractions.

 Considering Tooth Extraction?
 Contact Lovett Dental Jersey Village

 Sacrificing a permanent tooth and exploring recovery and restoration options on your own isn’t necessary.
 Our team members at Lovett Dental Jersey Village offer personalized attention to give every patient the very best dental care.